ssh88/FeatureFlags/README.md

 }
 ```

 a more clean and friendly API.
-Also notice we are no longer using the shared instance of the Feature Flag Manager!
+Also notice we are no longer using the shared instance of the `FeatureFlagManager` allowing this to be tested correctly!

 ##### pre-build phase